Planning a trip to Merida? Here are our picks...

 Merida, Mexico is located only about three hours from the bigger-name destinations of Cancun, Tulum and Playa del Carmen — though it feels like it's a world away!
 Here are a few things you should know about visiting Mexico's Ciudad Blanca (The White City), from a longtime Merida resident.

-For those who can't make it out to actual ruins, there's the Mayan World Museum of Merida, which houses the largest collection of pre-Colombian artifacts in the city.
+For those who can't make it out to actual ruins (Chichen Itza makes a good day trip from the city), there's the Mayan World Museum of Merida, which houses the largest collection of pre-Colombian artifacts in the city.
 Merida is also known for weekly, outdoor festivals all year long, like Merida en Domingo (Merida Sundays), held in the Zocalo (Town Square) with traditional dancing, street food and Mayan craft vendors.

 Merida has a tropical climate — which means it's hot all year-long.
 For the most pleasant weather, you'll want to come in winter.
 During these months, it will still be warm, but there won't be humidity or mosquitoes.